-- 1. Residential development projects shall be assessed a housing impact fee as an alternative to provision of on-site allocated units in accordance with Section 21-02.050. - 2.
-The City Council, by resolution, shall establish the amounts and calculation of the housing impact fee.
-The fee for a for-rent unit shall be paid no later than prior to the final inspection for each unit in a residential project; payment for a for-sale unit shall be no later than the close of escrow or one-year following the final inspection, whichever is sooner.
-The fee for rental and for-sale units shall be adjusted annually in July based on the percentage change in the Bureau of Labor Statistics San Francisco/Oakland/San Jose Consumer Price Index - All Urban Consumers (CPI-U). - 3.
-All housing impact fees paid under this chapter shall be paid to the City and shall be used by the City's Housing Authority only for the development of housing situated within the City limits that is affordable to households of lower and moderate incomes, including, but not limited to, the acquisition of property, costs of construction, including costs associated with planning, administration and design, as well as actual building or installation costs, and program administration.
-Housing assisted with housing impact fees shall be subject to a minimum 55-year affordability agreement with the Housing Authority. - 4.
-Housing impact fees paid by projects located Downtown shall be utilized for development of housing affordable to households of lower and moderate incomes and proposed to be located Downtown, as possible.
-If no such developments are proposed by July 1st of the second year after the date these funds are paid to the Housing Authority, the fees may be utilized for the development of lower income units outside of Downtown.
+- 1. Residential development projects shall be assessed a housing impact fee as an alternative to provision of on-site allocated units in accordance with Section 21-02.050. - B.3.
+All housing impact fees paid under this chapter shall be paid to the City and shall be used by the City's Housing Authority only for the development of housing situated within the City that is affordable to households of lower incomes, including, but not limited to, the acquisition of property, costs of construction, including costs associated with planning, administration and design, as well as actual building or installation costs, and program administration.
+Housing assisted with housing impact fees shall be subject to a minimum 55--year-long term affordability covenants with the Housing Authority.

+4. Housing impact fees paid by projects located downtown shall be utilized for development of housing affordable to households of lower and moderate incomes and proposed to be located downtown, as possible.
+If no such developments are proposed by July 1st of the second year after the date when these funds become available are paid to the Housing Authority, the fees may be utilized for the development of lower income units outside of downtown.